Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 <br>
 <div align="center">
-This repo consists of all my learnings, I explained different concepts in detail with practical <br>
-exposure, feel free to fork, if this project helped you please leave a ⭐ <br>Thank you, happy learning!!
+This repository contains a record of my learning journey, including detailed explanations and practical examples of various concepts such as Configmap, secrets, and RBAC.
+There are many other topics covered as well.
+This repository serves as a record of my progress and understanding in these areas.
+I have put a lot of effort into creating and organizing these resources, and I hope that they will be useful to others as well.
+If you find this repository helpful and want to use its contents for your own purposes, you are welcome to fork it.
+If you appreciate the time and effort that went into creating this repository, please consider leaving a ⭐ to show your support.
+Thank you, happy learning!
 </div>
 <br>